-- 1. Notify the NYISO and request the need for monitoring of special contingencies. - 2.
-Supply a description of the special operating maintenance condition, a list of the components making up the multiple contingency, the limiting element(s) the date/time to initiate the monitoring and the date/time to terminate the monitoring. - 3.
-Observe the following lead times to implement such a contingency:

-The necessary data must be provided to the NYISO Outage Scheduling Department at least by the morning of the previous working day, prior to the closing of the Day-Ahead Market.

-Notification must be provided to the Transmission System Operator at least one hour in advance of the special operating condition.

-4. Provide special contingency data when required and requested by the NYISO.
+- Supply a description of the special operating maintenance condition, a list of the components making up the multiple contingency, the limiting element(s) the date/time to initiate the monitoring and the date/time to terminate the monitoring. - Observe the following lead times to implement such a contingency: The necessary data must be provided to the NYISO Outage Scheduling Department at least by the morning of the previous working day, prior to the closing of the Day-Ahead Market.
+Notification must be provided to the Transmission System Operator at least one hour in advance of the special operating condition. - Provide special contingency data when required and requested by the NYISO.

-4.2.7 Security Violation Relief
+3.2.7.4.2.8.
+Security Violation Relief